steady-media/authable/README.md

 ## Usage

+Please refer to hex docs for each module, function details and samples https://hexdocs.pm/authable.

 ### Generic Token Storage

 To handle all possible token types, a generic token storage scheme is used for `Authable.Models.Token`.
 So, it can be used for all OAuth2 tokens and any other token scheme like confirmation token, password recovery tokens, mail list tokens, session tokens and etc...